Elmo Zumwalt: Later years

 After he retired, Zumwalt wrote On Watch: a Memoir, published by Quadrangle Books in 1976.
 It reviews his Navy career and includes reprints of all the Z-grams he issued as CNO.

 Also in 1976, Zumwalt unsuccessfully ran as a Democratic candidate for the United States Senate from Virginia, and was defeated by incumbent independent senator Harry F. Byrd Jr. by a 57% to 38% result.
 Later, he held the presidency of the American Medical Building Corporation in Milwaukee, Wisconsin.

 While serving in Shanghai in 1945, Zumwalt met and married Mouza Coutelais-du-Roche, whose French-Russian family was living there.
 She returned with him to the United States.
 They had four children: Elmo Russell Zumwalt III; James Gregory Zumwalt; Ann F. Zumwalt Coppola; and Mouzetta C. Zumwalt-Weathers.

-Zumwalt's eldest son, Elmo Zumwalt III, served as lieutenant on one of Zumwalt's patrol boats during the Vietnam War.
-In January 1983, he was diagnosed with lymphoma, and in 1985 it was discovered that he also had Hodgkin's disease.
+Zumwalt's eldest son, Elmo Zumwalt III, served as a lieutenant on one of Zumwalt's patrol boats during the Vietnam War.
+In January 1983, he was diagnosed with lymphoma, and in 1985 it was then discovered he also had Hodgkin's disease.
 In addition, his grandson Elmo Russell Zumwalt IV had been born in 1977 with learning disabilities.
 Admiral Zumwalt and his family were convinced that both son and grandson were victims of Agent Orange, which the admiral had ordered to be sprayed over the Mekong Delta to kill vegetation and drive "the Viet Cong back 1,000 yards off the water's edge".

 In an article published in The New York Times in 1986, Elmo Zumwalt III said:

 Admiral Zumwalt and his son collaborated with writer John Pekkanen to create the book My Father, My Son, published by MacMillan in September 1986, where they discussed the family tragedy of his son's battle with cancer.
 In 1988, the book was made into a TV movie with the same name, starring Karl Malden as the admiral and Keith Carradine as his son.
-Elmo Zumwalt III died from his cancer on August 14, 1988, at the age of 42, three months after the TV movie was shown.
+Elmo Zumwalt III died as the result of his cancer on August 14, 1988, at the age of 42, three months after the TV movie was shown.

 During his son's illness in the early 1980s, Admiral Zumwalt was very active in lobbying Congress to establish a national registry of bone marrow donors.
 Such donors serve patients who do not have suitably matched bone marrow donors in their families.
-Though his son ultimately was able to receive a transplant from his own sister, many patients don't have close relatives who are able and willing to help in this way.
+Though his son ultimately was able to receive a transplant from his own sister, many patients do not have close relatives who are able and willing to help in this way.
 As such, his efforts were a major factor in the founding of the National Marrow Donor Program (NMDP) in July 1986.
 Admiral Zumwalt was the first chairman of the NMDP's board of directors.

 In his later years, Zumwalt resided in Arlington County, Virginia.